 - Canterbury Museum

 Discover the region’s earthquake history with remarkable stories of everyday heroes.
-Find iconic and significant objects damaged by the quake, including the spire from the Christchurch Cathedral.
-It’s an emotional visit, but one that we recommend. - Christchurch Art Gallery
+It was interesting to see so many iconic and significant objects damaged by the quake, including the spire from the Christchurch Cathedral.
+It’s an emotional visit, but one that we recommend. - Air Force Museum

-See 20 historic aircraft, interactive exhibits, a flight simulator (charges apply), personal stories, and New Zealand air force history.
+Honestly, this one was far more interesting than I expected it to be.
+Its’ loaded with historic aircraft, interactive exhibits, a flight simulator (charges apply), personal stories, and New Zealand Air Force history.
+Plus, the cafe has excellent coffee.
 (10-minute drive from the city).
 Free entry

 Things to see in Christchurch – art

-Artists have taken to the streets to redesign this city one colourful wall at a time.
-Everywhere you turn, there is vivid, compelling, political, or fun street art.
+Christchurch is loaded with vivid, compelling, political, and fun street art.
 If you are looking for a more concentrated collection, head to the Brockworth Street Art Gallery, an open-air exhibit that runs alongside the railway tracks.
-It was a bit challenging to find, but worth the effort.
+It was a bit challenging to find.
 Free entry.

-If you just want to walk the city and find art, be sure to download a free Christchurch street art map.
+If you want to walk the city and find art, download a free Christchurch street art map.

 Cathedral Square and Christchurch after the earthquake